-These results show the updated estimates for the size of the catchment areas for each of the renal centres in England.
-This analysis was the first time that the UK Renal Registry has been able to accurately estimate the catchment population for each English centre.
+These results show estimates for the size of the catchment areas for each of the renal centres in England.
+This analysis was the first time the UKRR was able to accurately estimate the catchment population for each English centre.

 There are some limitations to these results.
 The first is that the ward allocated to each renal centre was based upon dialysis patients only.
-Therefore it is possible that
+Therefore it is possible that non-dialysis patients may come from a different catchment population.
+This is more likely where a renal centre provides specialist services and especially likely for patients undergoing renal transplantation.